nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Tutor information is stored as `Tutor` objects, which captures all the information that the tutor represents.
 When the user adds a tutor, the program creates a new `Tutor` object with the given information and adds it to the `ObservableList` to be displayed in the program.
 The `Model` class handles the checking of uniqueness while the `Storage` class handles the conversion of the `Tutor` object to a [JSON](https://www.json.org/) format and updating of the storage file in `{source_root}/data/Tuthub.json`.

+<ins>Implementation</ins>

 The following methods in `Tuthub` manage the addition of tutors:
 * `Tuthub#AddCommand(Tutor tutor)` - Adds the provided tutor to the list of tutors created
 * `Tuthub#AddCommandParser(String args)` - Parses the command `add` and determines the attributes of the `Tutor` object created based on the given prefixes

 Given below are the different steps taken when the user adds tutors.

-Step 1: The user enters the command word add, followed by the prefixes and information that they want to store.
+Step 1: The user enters the command word `edit`, followed by the prefixes and information that they want to store.
 Example: `add n/John Doe p/98765432 e/johnd@example.com m/CS2100 y/3 s/A0123456X tn/1 r/5.0 t/senior`.

 Step 2: The program makes use of `TuthubParser` to make sense of the keyword and determine which parser to use to parse the arguments.
 In this case, the `AddCommandParser` is used.

-Step 3: The `AddCommandParser` makes sense of the arguments through the use of the prefixes, with the help of `ParserUtil`, and creates an `AddCommand` object with the provided information in the form a `Tutor` object.
+Step 3: The `AddCommandParser` makes sense of the arguments through the use of the prefixes, with the help of `ParserUtil`, and creates an `AddCommand` object with the provided information in the form of a `Tutor` object.

 Step 4: The `AddCommand` object is executed.
 The `Tutor` object created in step 3 is added to the list of tutors captured in the `ModelManager` class, which then utilises the `UI` class to display the created `Tutor` object.

 Step 5: The execution ends and returns a `CommandResult` object contained the success message to be displayed to the GUI to the user.

-The following sequence diagram demonstrates the above operations (excluding the parsing details):
+The following sequence diagram demonstrates the above operations:

 ![AddSequenceDiagram](./images/AddSequenceDiagram.png)